findmypast/testing-react-workshop/enzyme-examples.md

 ## Using Enzyme

-The same example as above but using Enzyme;
+The same example as above but using Enzyme.

 ```JavaScript
 import { mount } from 'enzyme';